GEHA Home Health Care in SW Fort Worth/Burleson, TX

 What Is GEHA and Who Does It Cover?

-GEHA Background and Plan Structure
+GEHA Plan Structure and Benefit Tiers

-GEHA maintains a provider portal through which participating agencies, physicians, and members can verify coverage, check authorization requirements, and review claims status.
-Members can access their GEHA benefits information, find in-network providers, and review explanation of benefits (EOB) statements through the GEHA member portal at geha.com.
-If you are unsure which plan tier applies to your family member, their FEHB enrollment paperwork or the GEHA member portal will confirm plan details and applicable benefit levels.
+GEHA maintains a provider portal where agencies, physicians, and members can verify coverage, check authorization requirements, and review claims.
+Members can access their plan details, explanation of benefits (EOB) statements, and in-network provider information through geha.com.
+If you are unsure which plan tier applies to your family member, their FEHB enrollment documentation will confirm the details.

 Home Health Services Covered Through GEHA